sdemjanenko/data_binding_with_backbone_epoxy_computeds/README.md

 Data Binding
 ------------

-Data binding is tying the DOM to the model data such that for a bound input field changes propagate to the bound model and updates to the model from the server get propagated to the input field.
+Data binding is tying the DOM to the model data such that bound input field changes propagate to the bound model and updates to the model from the server get propagated to the input field.
 This is an example of two-way data binding because the model can update the input and the input can update the model.